sismics/ng-navigation/README.md

 # ng-navigation

-This package provides an authentication system for AngularJS.
+This package provides an navigation system for AngularJS.

 # License